Energy storage technologies

 Advantages:

-• Scalability,
+• scalability,

-Where this technology proves useful:
+Where this technology is suitable:

-• Companies with irregular energy demand,
+• companies with irregular energy demand,

 Supercapacitors